emilyjspencer/Notes/Natural_Language_Processing/README.md

 With Lemmatization and Stemming, the tokens need to be converted into lowercase characters and the stopwords must be removed.

+some 'words' resulting from stemming = mani hardli arriv same 'words' after text lemmatization has been carried out = many hardly arrive

-**Stopwords** refer to the most common words in a language, and which don't add much meaning to a sentence.
+**Removing stopwords** - stopwords refer to the most common words in a language, and which don't add much meaning to a sentence.
 * They can be ignored without comprimising the meaning of the sentence i.e.
 ```html
 is, at, the etc
 ```

+**Lowercasing** - converting all words to lowercase

+Once the body of text has been preprocessed, other tasks can be carried out

-**Parsing** -  the analysis of a string of words resulting in a parse tree revealing the syntactic relationships between words which can contain semantics
+**Parsing** -  the analysis of a string of words resulting in a parse tree revealing the syntactic relationships between words which can contain semantics.
+* Concerned with the segmentation of text based on syntax

-However, a drawback of parsing is that when and what is parsed is entirely dependant on the user as any paragraph can be phrased any way they choose from individual characters to whole sentences
+However, a drawback of parsing is that when and what is parsed is entirely dependent on the user as any paragraph can be phrased any way they choose from individual characters to whole sentences

+Parsing can include:

-**Parts of speech tagging**: tagging each word according to its type: run - verb on - preposition cat - noun
+**Parts of speech tagging/ POS tagging**: tagging each word according to its type/ identifying the parts of speech: run - verb on - preposition cat - noun

+**Named entity recognition(NER)** = helps to identify the proper nouns in a text e.g. The Tower of London, Jane Fonda, Divergent
+Can provide clues as to the topic of the text

+**Dependency grammar trees** - help to understand the relationship between the words in a sentence. example of a Python library for this is spaCy

+**Regex parsing** - Python's re library can be used for the purpose of regex parsing.
+When coupled with POS tagging, you can identify phrase chunks.
+On its own, it can find you addresses, emails and many other common patterns within large chunks of text

+**Language Models**

+In order for a computer to be able to make sense of a collection of tokenized words, a language model can be used to train the corpus so that the computer can make predictions about the language

+Language models are probabilistic computer models of language that are used to figure out the likelihood that given a sound, letter, word or phrase will be used.
+Once a model has been trained, it can be tested out on new texts.
+One of the most common language models is the unigram model, a statistical langauge model commonly known as **'bag-of-words'.**

-**Bag-of-words model** - is a feature extraction technique used to convert text input into vectors of numbers.
+It is a feature extraction technique used to convert text input into vectors of numbers.
 Machine learning algorithms can't work with raw text directly - so the text needs to be converted into vectors of numbers.
 With ubb - we had to convert the user input(strings) into numerical representation in order for this information to be used.
 (Neural networks don't recognize strings)